1jour1vin

 3.5/5 (2 customers)

-A Gevrey-Chambertin with a deep, brilliant color, tinged with cherry red, offering an expressive bouquet of fresh fruit and spices, accompanied by a very pleasant hint of toast.
-A full-bodied, smooth wine with a supple structure and aromas of fresh fruit.
-A truly charming Gevrey!
+A Gevrey-Chambertin with a deep, brilliant color, tinged with cherry red, offering an expressive bouquet of fresh fruit and spices, accompanied by a very pleasant, subtle toasty note.
+A full-bodied and smooth wine, with a supple structure and aromas of fresh fruit.
+A very charming Gevrey!

 Rated site